lovablelabs/docs/src/tips-tricks/using-images.md

 !!! info "Be mindful of image file sizes"
-    Uploading large images to your GitHub repo can cause it to grow in size, which can affect GPT Engineer performance (longer repo cloning times, slower startup of previews/sandbox).
+    Uploading large images to your GitHub repo can cause it to grow in size, which can affect Lovable performance (longer repo cloning times, slower startup of previews/sandbox).

     Try to optimize your images before uploading them to your `public` folder by compressing them and using dimensions that are relevant to your use case.
 For example, don't use a full HD-sized image if it will only be displayed as a small icon.